ibm-cloud-docs/vpc/bare_metal_server_manage.md

 ### Stopping and starting a bare metal server by using the API
 {: #stop-start-bare-metal-servers-api}

-You can stop or start a bare metal server on your {{site.data.keyword.cloud}} Bare Metal Servers for VPC by using the API.
-To stop or start a bare metal servers by using the API, use [Stop a bare metal server](/apidocs/vpc/latest#stop-bare-metal-server) and [Start a bare metal server](/apidocs/vpc/latest#start-bare-metal-server).
+To stop or start a bare metal server by using the API, use [Stop a bare metal server](/apidocs/vpc/latest#stop-bare-metal-server) and [Start a bare metal server](/apidocs/vpc/latest#start-bare-metal-server).

 Use the following API requests to stop or start a bare metal server.